-Table 41: Property mapping rule details
+Table 40: Property mapping rule details

 Detail Description Rule types Select the rule type for a new rule.
 Value comparison rule Compares the schema property value of the One Identity Manager schema with the value of a target system schema.
 Multiple reference rule Compares multi-value schema properties.
 The value list are compared element by element.
 Missing values are added; superfluous value are deleted.
 Rule name Name of the rule.
 The rule name must be unique within a mapping.
 Click \checkmark to change rule names.
 The rule name is used as key.
 Changes to the rule name may cause errors.
 Display name Rule display name.
-Mapping direction Specify the perpenties. ermitted mapping direction for mapping selected schema Both directions Property mapping rule is applied for both synchronization in the direction of the target system and synchronization direction One Identity Manager.
+Mapping direction Specify the perpenties. ermitted mapping direction for mapping selected schema Both direc- tions Property mapping rule is applied for both synchronization in the direction of the target system and synchronization direction One Identity Manager.
 To the target system Property mapping rule is only used for synchronizing in the direction of the target system.
 To the One Identity Manager Property mapping rule is only used for synchronizing in the direction of the One Identity Manager.
-Do not assign The property mapping rule is ignored.
+Do not assign Taken from mapping The property mapping rule is ignored.
 You can set this value to disable a property mapping rule.
-Taken from mapping The mapping direction applies which is fixed in the mapping.
-Specifies whether the given direction of mapping is ignored when new objects are added.
+The mapping direction applies which is fixed in the mapping. re ping tion Specifies who ether the given direction of mapping is ignored when new dded.